Vital Records Online

 Order with confidence

-You can now order Oregon death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order Oregon death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Oregon Health Authority (OHA) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the OHA by following the specific steps and meeting certain requirements.
 Confirm and review the fees, eligibility, requirements, and processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO